HarshaPrajapati601/Authentication-server-side/README.md

 Registering a user, hashing passwords, login methods, using mongo db, Jwt's , Generating tokens and verify token
 - Json placeholder for fake apis - https://jsonplaceholder.typicode.com/

+Client [] ---Login req---> Server[] (Schema checks, converts password to hash(encryption)
+--- server checks if credentials present in mongoDb and if present it generates a jwt hash --> which the client stores in the Cookie -- > any path change --> user is asked for the token --> the client verfiys the token matches and allow user
+ -----> saveDB (tokens can also be saved in the DB)

 ## steps to start
 - `npm install express mongoose body-parser nodemon`